njeanne/trajectories_contacts/README.md

-# Molecular Dynamics Trajectories contacts analysis
+# Molecular Dynamics Trajectory contacts analysis

 From a molecular dynamics trajectory file, the script performs a trajectory analysis to search contacts.
 The script looks for the hydrogen bonds between the atoms of two different residues.